NyaomiDEV/Sunamu/README.md

 - Get lyrics for your songs!
 - Bragging rights for your particular taste in music!*

-  *No responsibility is taken from the Sunata devs and contributors if you have bad taste in music
+  *No responsibility is taken from the Sunamu devs and contributors if you have bad taste in music

 ## Installation